 It does not matter whether the customer’s problem seems minor or serious to you.
 If the customer finds the issue serious enough to take the effort to contact you, then it is serious.
 Customers appreciate when they feel valued and such a phrase would downplay the issue they are trying to raise, leaving them feeling silly and unimportant.
-Often, call center rep use such a phrase when there is an easy fix to a problem.
+Often, call center reps use such a phrase when there is an easy fix to a problem.
 The most professional way to deal with such issues is to start off by showing that you understand the seriousness of the issue raised, and then present the solution.

 - “Listen to me …”

-Most customer will interpret this as rude and as a sign of impatience.
+Most customers will interpret this as rude and as a sign of impatience.
 It sounds condescending like the agent is talking to a kid.
-Recently, a customer complained on Twitter about a rep in big cable company who used the statement to her as she was trying to raise an issue to have her cable replaced.
+Recently, a customer complained on Twitter about a rep in a big cable company who used the statement to her as she was trying to raise an issue to have her cable replaced.
 The customer said she felt like the rep acted as if he was the ‘sergeant in charge’ which the customer so much detested.
-If the customer already angry, such a statement will surely make them even more uneasy.
+If the customer is already angry, such a statement will surely make them even more uneasy.

 - “Calm Down…” or “Lower your voice”

 This is one statement that has the power to explode any flare of anger.
 It is like adding oil to a hot pan; it is explosive.
-The best thing an agent can do in stressful situations is just allowing the customer speak it out.
+The best thing an agent can do in stressful situations just allows the customer to speak it out.
 In their minds, customers are 100%justified in losing their temper.
 Angry customers already have scripts on their minds; they have a speech and they want to let you have it as well.
 Let them say all that they feel they need to say, you should only respond after allowing them to get it all out.
 Listen to all that they say and keep agreeing with statements like “I understand…” or “I see…”

 - “What is it this time?”